PrasadKasabe/titanic-survival-prediction/README.md

-# 🚢 Titanic Survival Prediction - ML + Flask API
+# 🚢 Titanic Survival Prediction

 This project builds a machine learning model to predict the survival of passengers aboard the Titanic.
 It includes:
 - Exploratory Data Analysis (EDA)